 Once the squash is split, scrape out the seeds and coat both the inside and outside of the squash with the oil.
 Place squash flesh-side down on the baking sheet and roast for 50 minutes or until tender when poked with a paring knife.
 Set aside until cool enough to handle.

-- Add the shrimp shells to a Dutch oven or large pot and refrigerate the shrimp until ready to use.
-Also to the pot add carrots, celery, onion, chiles, cilantro, garlic, bay leaf, peppercorns, salt and water.
 Place over medium-high heat and bring to a boil.
 Reduce the heat to medium-low and allow to simmer for 30 minutes, stirring occasionally.
-Have ready a fine mesh sieve or a strainer firmly situated over a large, heatproof bowl.
-Pour the stock over the strainer and discard of its contents, saving the only the strained liquid in the bowl.
+Have ready a fine-mesh sieve or a strainer firmly situated over a large, heatproof bowl.
+Pour the stock over the strainer and discard of its contents, saving only the strained liquid in the bowl.

-Alternatively, ladle the soup into a food processor or blender, a couple cupsat a time, and pulse.
-Take care not to let steam build up in either machine.
-This can be accomplished by removing the tube feed from either device and covering instead with a dish towel while pulsing.
+Alternatively, ladle the soup into a food processor or blender, a couple of cups at a time, and pulse.
+Take care not to let the steam build up in either machine.
+This can be accomplished by removing the tube feed from either device and covering instead with a dishtowel while pulsing.
 Place the puree into a large mixing bowl until all of the soup has been processed.

 *Do not reheat this soup in the microwave, as it will overcook the shrimp.
 If you would like to reheat it, simply add the desired amount to a saucepan and heat over medium-low heat until warmed through to your liking.

 Would pair well with: